 - Warm the remaining 2 tablespoons of coconut oil/olive oil in a large saucepan over medium heat.
 Add onion, carrots, celery, if using, salt and pepper, red pepper flakes and oregano/thyme/marjoram, if using.
 Sauté for 7 minutes, until the vegetables soften up.
 Add the mushrooms and sauté for another 8 minutes, until the water released by the mushrooms evaporates and they begin to brown.
 Add garlic and stir around for another minute.

 - Add the lentils, crushed tomatoes, tomato paste, smoked paprika, cinnamon and nutmeg, if using, to the pot with the mushrooms.
 Stir to combine, then cover and cook for 5 minutes for the flavors to incorporate.

-- Arrange half of the eggplant slices on the bottom of a 9" x 9" baking dish.
+- Arrange half of the eggplant slices on the bottom of a 9" x 9" baking dish or a dish of a similar size.
 Top with half of the lentil mixture, followed by the remaining eggplant slices and lentils.
 Spoon the mashed potatoes on top, evening them out with a spoon into a smooth layer.
-Brush more olive oil/ghee over the potato layer and place the dish in the oven.
+Brush more olive oil over the potato layer and place the dish in the oven.
 Bake for 30 minutes.
 Remove from the oven, sprinkle with the pine nuts and herbs, if using, and serve.